zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 -  The account's **contract code**, if present
 -  The account's **storage** (empty by default)

-"Ether" is the main internal crypto-fuel of Ethereum, and is used to pay transaction fees.
+"Ether" is the main internal crypto-fuel of Expanse, and is used to pay transaction fees.
 In general, there are two types of accounts:
 **externally owned accounts**, controlled by private keys, and **contract accounts**, controlled by their contract code.
 An externally